trilemma-dev/SwiftAuthorizationSample/README.md

 sudo rm -f /Library/LaunchDaemons/com.example.SwiftAuthorizationApp.helper.plist sudo rm -f /Library/PrivilegedHelperTools/com.example.SwiftAuthorizationApp.helper
 ```

+The `launchctl unload` command may fail if the helper tool is still running.
+If so, you can terminate it with Activity
+Monitor.

 ## App Architecture & UI
 The sample app's architecture and UI are not meant to serve as examples of how to best build a macOS app.
 Please